 The groundwater monitoring network at the site consists of six monitoring wells (MW-01 to MW-05 and MW-203).
 MW-03 (deep) and MW-04 (shallow) are a nested pair located in the northeast section of the site.
 Most of the wells are screened to the bottom of the well within the native sand and gravel.
-MW-05 is screened within municipal solid waste (MSW) to bedrock.
+MW-05 is screened within MSW to bedrock.
 Monitoring well completion details are summarized in Table 1.
-Most monitoring wells were reported to be in good condition in 2021.
-MW-03 and MW-04 appeared to have been vandalized and were repaired in November 2021.
+All monitoring wells were reported to be in good condition in 2022.
 The vapour monitoring network consists of one vapour monitoring well (VW-01) near the southeast corner of the site.
-The vapour well was reported to be in good condition during all events in 2021.
+The vapour well was reported to be in good condition in 2022.